Tottenham must be bold in transfer market - Harry Redknapp

 Spurs, who are one point behind third-placed Arsenal, will be guaranteed a place in Europe's premier cup competition if they overhaul the Gunners.

 A fourth-placed finish will only be enough if Chelsea lose their Champions League final to Bayern Munich - and they could yet finish outside the top four if they fail to win and Newcastle pick up three points.

 Redknapp, the 65-year-old former Bournemouth, West Ham, Portsmouth and Southampton boss, has spent much of the season in the headlines.

 He was and then heavily tipped to get the England job, a time during which Spurs' form dipped and they almost fell out of the Champions League running.

 He said: "I'll be glad when next week is over.
 It's been a long old season.
 I just want to get in the Champions League and have a break and get away for a few days.

 "It has been a hard year for me personally.
 What I went through with the court case was the most difficult thing I've ever faced in my life.

 "It definitely takes a strain on you.
 I do tend to get on with things but there's no doubt it has an effect."

-But he says it was a relief to not be offered the England job, which went to West Brom manager Roy Hodgson.
+But he says it was a relief to not be offered the England job,

 "It was no hassle to me at all," he said.
 "It never really bothered me.
 When I heard that Roy had got the job on Sunday night, I went out after the game.
 I didn't go out feeling 'oh my God'.
 I woke up the next morning and I was quite relieved in a way that I didn't have a decision to make."